kalle07/parsing/README.md

 <li>It adds the absolute PAGE number to each page</li>
 <li>All txt files will be created in original folder of PDF, same nane as *.txt</li>
 <li>All txt files will be overwritten</li>
+<li>If there are many text blocks on a page, it may be that text blocks that you would read first appear further down the page.
+(It is a compromise between many layout options.)</li>
 <li>I advise against using a PDF file directly for RAG formatting (embedding), as you never know how it will look, and incorrect input can lead to poor results.</li>
 </ul>